securitytxt/security-txt/draft-foudil-securitytxt.md

 The certificate may also be checked for revocation via the Online Certificate Status Protocol (OCSP) {{!RFC6960}}, certificate revocation lists (CRLs), or similar mechanisms.

-In cases where the "security.txt" file cannot be served via HTTPS or is being served with an invalid certificate, additional human triage is recommended since the contents may have been modified while in transit.
+In cases where the "security.txt" file cannot be served via HTTPS (such as a filesystem or localhost) or is being served with an invalid certificate, additional human triage is recommended since the contents may have been modified while in transit.